 Bookings available for Currie Group EFI Open House

-Currie Group still has space for bookings at its Open House week, from 12 to 16 April, showcasing the latest EFI product offerings.
+Currie Group still has space for bookings at its Open House week which is on for the next three days, showcasing the latest EFI product offerings.

 The sessions will include a live demonstration on its latest EFI Pro 32r+, as well as introducing the range of EFI wide-format products, such as the Pro 30f flatbed printer, Vutek 32h and Pro 16h hybrid printers.

 The event will be at Currie Group’s Melbourne Demonstration Centre, at 2-4 Guest Street, Hawthorn.